 - ii.
-Only suitable material, free of toxic contaminants in other than trace quantities, shall be used as fill material; - ii.
-The use of asphalt and rubber tires as fill is prohibited under this permit; iv.
-All hydric topsoil removed from a trench shall be senarated and saved for la - iv.
-All hydric topsoil removed from a trench shall be separated and saved for later placement as the topmost backfill layer when the trench is refilled; v.
-The stockpiling of side-cast dredged material in wetlands in excess of three (3) - months is prohibited, - vi.
-The applicant will comply with all requirements for final stabilization of the site contained in applicable NPDES construction stormwater permits for the site, vir.
-Vegetated buffer strips extending to the top of both stream banks and beyond as stipulated by the Corps or Ohio EPA, using native tree and shrub species with rapid growth characteristics, shall be planted as soon as practicable after trapacting stream channel slopes; - viii.
-Impacts to surface water buffer vegetation shall be minimized to the maximum extent practicable; - IX.
+Only suitable material, free of toxic contaminants in other than trace quantities, shall be used as fill material; - iii.
+The use of asphalt and rubber tires as fill is prohibited under this permit; - iv.
+All hydric topsoil removed from a trench shall be separated and saved for later placement as the topmost backfill layer when the trench is refilled; - v.
+The stockpiling of side-cast dredged material in wetlands in excess of three (3) months is prohibited; - vi.
+The applicant will comply with all requirements for final stabilization of the site contained in applicable NPDES construction stormwater permits for the site; vii.
+Vegetated buffer strips extending to the top of both stream banks and beyond as stipulated by the Corps or Ohio EPA, using native tree and shrub species with rapid growth characteristics, shall be planted as soon as practicable after impacting stream channel slopes; - viii.
+Impacts to surface water buffer vegetation shall be minimized to the maximum extent practicable; - ix.
 Excavating equipment shall not be placed below the Ordinary High Water Mark (OHWM) of any surface water, except when no other alternative is practicable.
-When no other alternative is practicable to placing excavating equipment below the OHWM, entry to surface waters shall be through a single point of access per stream bank whenever practicable to minimize disturbance to buffer vegetation, - x.
-In-stream activities shall not result in the permanent destabilization of the stream banks or stream bed so that aquatic habitat from turbidity, erosion or scouring is minimized; - xi In-stream work shall be conducted during low-flow conditions whenever practicable in order to minimize adverse impacts to water quality away from the project site, except in cases of emergency situations which threaten life or property; - xi All dredged material placed at an upland site shall be controlled so that sediment runoff to remaining streams and wetlands is minimized to the maximum extent practicable; and - xiii.
-Disturbed areas shall be controlled so that sediment runoff to remaining streams and wetlands is minimized to the maximum extent practicable
+When no other alternative is practicable to placing excavating equipment below the OHWM, entry to surface waters shall be through a single point of access per stream bank whenever practicable to minimize disturbance to buffer vegetation; - x.
+In-stream activities shall not result in the permanent destabilization of the stream banks or stream bed so that aquatic habitat from turbidity, erosion or scouring is minimized; - xi.
+In-stream work shall be conducted during low-flow conditions whenever practicable in order to minimize adverse impacts to water quality away from the project site, except in cases of emergency situations which threaten life or property; - xii.
+All dredged material placed at an upland site shall be controlled so that sediment runoff to remaining streams and wetlands is minimized to the maximum extent practicable; and - xiii.
+Disturbed areas shall be controlled so that sediment runoff to remaining streams and wetlands is minimized to the maximum extent practicable.